The Art and Beauty of Voting Power: Voting power and color

 Expressing this reasoning in general mathematical terms leads to the (generalized) Penrose-Banzhaf index

-of {player $i$'s a priori influence} or \emph{voting power} in committee $(N,A,\rho)$, as introduced and axiomatically characterized by \shortciteN{Kurz/Mayer/Napel:2021:Influence}.
-Here $\Delta \rho(\mathbf{P};{P'_i})$ denotes an indicator function that is 1 if $\rho(\mathbf{P'})\neq \rho(\mathbf{P})$, and 0 otherwise.
+of {player $i$'s a priori influence} or \emph{voting power} in committee $(N,A,\rho)$, as introduced and axiomatically characterized by \shortciteN{Kurz/Mayer/Napel:2021:Influence}.\footnote{ Replacing the IC assumption that underlies eq.~\eqref{eq:I_definition} by the IAC assumption (cf.\ fn.~\ref{fn:IC_IAC}) naturally generalizes the Shapley-Shubik index (see \shortciteNP{Kurz/Mayer/Napel:2021:Influence}).
+By contrast, generalization of the Holler-Packel index would first require the definition of a suitable analogue of minimal winning coalitions in weighted committee games.
+One possibility would be to study each winning alternative $a\in A$ separately and to consider \emph{$a$-minimal preference profiles} $\mathbf{P}$ where $\rho(\mathbf{P})=a$ such that $\rho(\mathbf{P}')\neq a$ for any profile $\mathbf{P}'$ in which $a$ is ranked lower by some voter with constant preferences on subset $A\smallsetminus a$. } Here $\Delta \rho(\mathbf{P};{P'_i})$ denotes an indicator function that is 1 if $\rho(\mathbf{P'})\neq \rho(\mathbf{P})$, and 0 otherwise.
 Equation~\eqref{eq:I_definition} is summing over all voting situations (i.e., all conceivable preference configurations $\mathbf{P}$), counts the number of changes of mind by player~$i$ (i.e., perturbations of $i$'s preferences $P_i$ to some $P_i'\neq P_i$) that change the collective decision, and then divides this by the total number of swing positions for a hypothetical dictator player ($6^3\cdot 4=864$ for $m=3$ options and $n=3$ players).
 So for an $s$-scoring committee $(N,A,r^s|\mathbf{w})$ of three players, the triplet

-or $\mathcal{PBI}$ for short, intuitively quantifies the distribution of voting power in the committee in terms of how close the individual players are to having dictatorial influence.
+or $\mathcal{PBI}$ for short, quantifies the distribution of voting power in the committee in terms of how close the individual players are to having dictatorial influence.
 In our sports club example, the power distribution amounts to $\mathcal{PBI}\approx(0.6296, 0.4815, 0.4444, 0.0741)$.
 That is, player 1 has about 63\% of the influence of a dictator while player 4 only has about 7\% of the influence of a dictator.
 The influence of players two and three is just under 50\% of that of a dictator.

 For graphical purposes one might now associate player~1's power value $\mathcal{PBI}_1$ with the color red, player~2's power $\mathcal{PBI}_2$ with green and player~3's power $\mathcal{PBI}_3$ with blue.
 Thus we would have linked the scoring rule $r^s$ for a given value of $s$ and a particular distribution $\mathbf{w}$ of voting weights to a particular color using the common RGB color code.
 For instance, $\mathcal{PBI}(N,A,r^s|(1,0,0))=(1,0,0)$ for any $0\le s\le 1$ and this would correspond to bright red color.
 Or the power distribution $\mathcal{PBI}=(\sfrac{588}{864}, \sfrac{516}{864},\sfrac{312}{864})\approx(0.6806, 0.5972, 0.3611)$ that is derived by \shortciteN{Kurz/Mayer/Napel:2021:Influence} for $s=\sfrac{1}{2}$ and weights $\mathbf{w}=(6,5,3)$ would correspond to a dark khaki color.